 The city of Palma de Mallorca

-In the morning at the appropriate time, you'll transfer to Barcelona's airport and take a 50-minute flight to Mallorca, the largest of Spain's Balearic Islands.
-Mallorca is one of Europe's most popular island destinations because here you have it all: beautiful Mediterannean coast and beaches, coves hugging turquoise waters, ancient villages, mountains perfect for hiking, and great nightlife and shopping in the capital city of Palma de Mallorca.
+In the morning, at the appropriate time, you'll transfer to Barcelona's airport and take a 50-minute flight to Mallorca, the largest of Spain's Balearic Islands.
+Mallorca is one of Europe's most popular island destinations because here you have it all: beautiful Mediterranean coast and beaches, coves hugging turquoise waters, ancient villages, mountains perfect for hiking, and great nightlife and shopping in the capital city of Palma de Mallorca.

 Upon arrival at the airport in Palma, you'll pick up your rental car and transfer to your hotel in the capital.
 Take some time to relax before heading out to explore.
 Not only is Palma de Mallorca an exciting metropolitan capital, but it's also a medieval historic gem.
-All around you'll find Moorish fortresses, royal palaces, and Gothic landmarks.
+All around, you'll find Moorish fortresses, royal palaces, and Gothic landmarks.

 Day 5: Guided Tour of Palma de Mallorca